 Hiring event space is one of the most expensive parts of running an event, so if you were able to find and secure free venues for your events, it would be a huge cost-saver (and a big boost to your profitability).

 Yet in our event industry Pulse Report, there was one particularly shocking statistic that stood to us.
 Of over 500 event organisers we surveyed, a full 29% of them claimed to spend nothing on their venue!

 Imagine that: a whole third of events are able to find free venues!

-Here are the 4 most common (and successful) strategies for finding and bagging free venue space (and for top tips on which venues you might be able to secure free of charge, check out the chat on the EventTribe forum).
+Here are the 4 most common (and successful) strategies for finding and bagging free venue space.

 If you’re running a business event (B2B or B2C), you should definitely consider hosting an event at your offices.

 Although you may think you need an impressive, swanky venue, allowing people into your offices and letting them see ‘behind the scenes’ can be a great way to earn their trust.
 It enables you to introduce customers to your business in a very personal way.